wp-plugins/brute-force-login-protection/readme.txt

 * Manually whitelist trusted IP addresses
 * Delay execution after a failed login attempt (to slow down brute force attack)
 * Option to inform user about remaining attempts on login page
+* Option to email administrator when an IP has been blocked
 * Custom message to show to blocked users

 Your feedback is highly appreciated!